Codeinwp/visualizer/readme.txt

 *above descriptions were partially taken from Google Visualization API site*

-The plugins works perfectly with the all <a href="http://justfreethemes.com" rel="friend">free</a> or <a href="http://www.codeinwp.com/blog/best-wordpress-themes/" rel="friend">premium WordPress themes</a>
+The plugins works perfectly with the all <a href="http://justfreethemes.com" rel="nofollow">free</a> or <a href="http://www.codeinwp.com/blog/best-wordpress-themes/" rel="nofollow">premium WordPress themes</a>

 ### Knowledge Base ###